National Service: Have a debate but make sure it is an informed oneback to Discussion papers

 This potential ambiguity has never been clarified in a test case before the High Court.

-Second, in terms of military conscription, the Defence Act, 1903 necessarily and permanently provides for this in certain strategically significant circumstances, chiefly war, apprehended war or other serious national emergency.
+Second, in terms of military conscription, the Defence Act, 1903 necessarily and permanently provides for this in circumstances where Australia's strategic security risk increases significantly, chiefly war, apprehended war or other serious national emergency.

 Third, there are major differences between universal and selective conscription schemes.